BCStudentSoftwareDevTeam/documentation/ssh.md

 *You can use whatever GUI client you wish - the settings will be the same.*

+*You can avoid entering a password every time you connect by setting up public key auhentication.
+See below* ↓

 ## Public Key Authentication

+Public/Private Key Authentication is a powerful authentication pattern that uses modern cryptography.
+Each user creates a pair of keys: a **private key** that is known only to the user, and a **public key** that is shared everywhere that a user needs to authenticate.

+An `authorized_keys` file is maintained in `~/.ssh/` with all of the public keys that can access a server.
+Locally, the private keys are stored and referenced in ssh as identity keys.
+You can specify a specific identity key for a particular server when you are logging in (e.g., `ssh -i ~/.ssh/special-server-key myuser@special-server`), or you can configure this in your ssh configuration file, `~/.ssh/config`.

+> Anyone who has your private key can impersonate you, just as anyone with your password can log in as you.
+Do not share your private key!
+{.is-danger}

 ### Linux / Mac OS Setup